FelipeIzolan/lua-functions/README.md

 <a name="filter"></a>
 ### filter
-Create a new table with filtered values from a table.
+Create a table with filtered values from a table.

 ```lua
 local filter = require "filter"